Table of Contents

 notification.command (default: printf \a)

-Say the mail command is available on the user’s system, one can use the
+Say the mail command is available on the user’s system, one can use the following command to get notified by mail of an upcoming appointment (the appointment description will also be mentioned in the mail body):

 $ calcurse --next | mail -s "[calcurse] upcoming appointment!" user@host.com

-notification.notifyall (default: no)
+notification.notifyall (default: flagged-only)

 daemon.enable (default: no)